BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 REFERENCES

+A. Buche, D. Chandak, and A. Zadgaonkar, Opinion mining and analysis: a survey, arXiv preprintarXiv:1307.3336, 2013

 Bernabé-Moreno J, Tejeda-Lorente A, Herce-Zelaya J, Porcel C, Herrera-Viedma E (2020) A context-aware embeddings supported method to extract a fuzzy sentiment polarity dictionary.
 Knowledge-Based Systems 190:105236.

 Blei, D. M., Ng, A. Y., and Jordan, M. I. (2003).
 Latent Dirichlet allocation.
 The Journal of Machine Learning research, 3:993–1022.